aofarrel/verbose-fiesta/Terra/BDC_workflowTips.md

 ## Tips and Tricks: Runtime Attributes
 Running WDL locally will ignore a WDL's values for runtime attributes that only apply to the cloud, such as `disks` or `memory`.
 That means if you had issues with those values, such as using incorrect syntax (see below), those issues will be silent on local runs but will become errors when running on Terra.
 See the official spec for [pointers on the memory attribute](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#memory).

+### Cromwell can handle preemptible VM interruptions for you
+If you include the runtime attribute `preemptible` in your WDL, you can specify the number of maximum number of times Terra will request a preemptible machine for a task before defaulting back to a non-preemptible machine.
+For instance, if your set `preemptible: 2`, your workflow will attempt a preembtible at first, and if that machine gets preempted, it will try again with a preemptible again, and if that second try is preempted, then it will use a non-preemptible.
+For advice on weighing the costs and benefits of preemptibles, see [Saving money with preemptibles: Risks and benefits](#saving-money-with-preemptibles-risks-and-benefits).

 ### Disks attribute must use integers
 A runtime attribute commonly used on Terra is `disks` which have a string format and is used for designating a certain amount of storage.
 Within these strings, you must use integers, not floats.
 This limitation is technically not one of Terra but rather Google Cloud.